-We have audited the accompanying financial statements of United Way of Alamance County, Inc. (a nonprofit organization), which comprise the statement of financial position as of June 30, 2022, and the related statements of activities, functional expenses and cash flows for the year then ended and the related notes to the financial statements.
+We have audited the accompanying financial statements of United Way of Alamance County, Inc. (a nonprofit organization), which comprise the statement of financial position as of June 30, 2023, and the related statements of activities, functional expenses and cash flows for the year then ended and the related notes to the financial statements.

-Member of PCPS, the AICPA Alliance For CPA Firms In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of United Way of Alamance County, Inc. as of June 30, 2022, and the changes in its net assets and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of United Way of Alamance County, Inc. as of June 30, 2023, and the changes in its net assets and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.